modelica/MA-Bylaws/MA-Bylaws.md

 sent in writing (via post, fax or email) to the Chairperson of the meeting at the latest three weeks before the meeting.

-The final agenda, proposals and documents must be available to the members at latest two weeks before the meeting.
+The agenda, proposals and documents must be available to the members at latest two weeks before the meeting.

 Proposals for a change in the Bylaws, conducting or cancelling elections